Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

        .family("GoodHits"_in("APA"), "Geometry"_in("Job"));
    }

-where the categories are explicit in the sequence statement.
+where the categories are explicit in the family statement.

 Phlex supports such uses cases :need:`DUNE 113`, even if the specified categories are unrelated to each other.
 For example, suppose an algorithm needed to access a data product from a `Spill`, and it also required a calibration offset provided from an external database table :need:`DUNE 35`.
 Instead of providing a separate mechanism for handling calibration constants, a separate category could be invented (e.g. `Calibration`) whose data-product sets corresponded to intervals of validity.
-So long as a relation can be defined between specific `Spill` data-product sets and specific `Calibration` data-product sets, the framework can use that relation to form the input sequence of `Spill`\ -\ `Calibration` data-product pairs that are presented to the algorithm.
+So long as a relation can be defined between specific `Spill` data-product sets and specific `Calibration` data-product sets, the framework can use that relation to form the input family of `Spill`\ -\ `Calibration` data-product pairs that are presented to the algorithm.
 How the relation between data-product sets is defined is referred to as *data marshaling*, and it is described further in :numref:`ch_subsystem_design/task_management:Data-Marshaling`.

 Data Products from Adjacent Data-Product Sets